Terrell Davis, football Hall of Famer, says he was removed from plane after tapping a flight attendant - KESQ

 By Jason Hanna, Raja Razek and Cindy Von Quednow, CNN

-(CNN) — Pro Football Hall of Famer Terrell Davis says he was wrongfully removed from a United Airlines plane in handcuffs over the weekend after he tapped a flight attendant’s arm to ask for a cup of ice – and the airline says it has removed the attendant from duty while it reviews the incident.
+(CNN) — Pro Football Hall of Famer Terrell Davis says he was wrongfully handcuffed and taken off a United Airlines plane over the weekend after he tapped a flight attendant’s arm to ask for a cup of ice – and the airline says it has removed the attendant from duty while it reviews the incident and has reached out to Davis to apologize.

 The former Denver Broncos running back said authorities let him go after they determined the attendant made inaccurate accusations stemming from their interaction on Saturday’s flight from Denver to California’s Orange County.
 Davis said the incident left him feeling “humiliated, embarrassed, powerless and angry” and is calling for a “thorough and proper investigation.”